 - Cookies can be stored in an airtight container at room temperature for up to 3 days.
-Uncooked dough can be stored in the fridge for up to 2 days.
-Uncooked dough or baked cookies can be stored in freezer bags and frozen for up to 2 months.
+Unbaked dough can be stored in the fridge for up to 2 days.
+Unbaked dough or baked cookies can be stored in freezer bags and frozen for up to 2 months.

 Using dark brown sugar instead of light will yield an even stronger butterscotch flavor.
-Feel free to use different kinds of chocolate chips and nuts, or even candy bar pieces.
-This recipe is also great with 1-2 cups of old fashioned oats. br]
+You can also use different kinds of chocolate chips and nuts, or even candy bar pieces.
+This recipe is also great with 1-2 cups of old-fashioned oats.

 I hope you enjoyed this Browned Butter Chocolate Chip Cookies Recipe – be sure to check out our other recipes!